Flag of Ghana: Design

-The Ghanaian flag was designed as a tricolour following in a sequence of red, gold and green.
-The colours are a representation of the country's struggle for independence and a symbol of its rich resources within the geographical location of the country among other African countries.
-The three colours used are quite memorable with a star of the sky designed in a black colour within the centre, taking the centre coverage of the gold colour.
+The Ghanaian flag was designed as a tricolour of red, gold and green with a black star in the centre.

-The red colour of the national flag of Ghana was used to represent the blood of forefathers who led the struggle of independence and shared their blood through death.
-The country's struggle for independence from the United Kingdom took the life of prominent Ghanaian leaders at the time.
-The names of the big six were Edward Akufo Addo, Dr. Ako Adjei, William Ofori Atta, Joseph Boakye Danquah, Emmanuel Obetsebi Lamptey, and later Osagyefor Dr. Kwame Nkrumah.
-The big six formed the United Gold Coast Convention (UGCC), an anti-colonialist political party formed to gain Ghanaian independence from British colonial rule.
-Red also stands for love which might have influenced our forefathers who led the struggles for Ghana's independence for the love of the nation.
+The red colour of the flag represents the blood of forefathers who led the struggle of independence from British colonial rule.
+This fight against colonial rule claimed the lives of many civilians as well as notable traditional and political leaders.

-The gold colour takes the centre line of the three colours attraction and it represents the mineral resources mostly found in the Ashanti region of Ghana, helping to harness the wealth of the country.
-The gold is one of Ghana's mineral resources found mostly in Obuasi in Ashanti Region and Tarkwa in the Western Region.
-The enrichment of the gold resources of Ghana led to the initial name the Gold Coast which was later changed to Ghana of the struggle and success of the attainment of independence in 1957.
+The gold colour represents the wealth imbued by mineral resources mostly found in Obuasi in Ashanti Region and Tarkwa in the Western Region.
+The gold in Ghana led to the initial name of the Gold Coast, which was later changed to Ghana upon independence in 1957.
 Ghana's other mineral resources are diamond, bauxite, and manganese.

-The green symbolises Ghana's rich forests and natural wealth which provide the nation with oil, food, and cash crops such as cocoa, timber, sheabutter, and all kinds of food products for the country.
-The green colour till today is used as a symbol of the green vegetations of crop produce in Ghana.
-Ghana is noted for its cash crop of cocoa which was first brought to Ghana by Tetteh Quarshie from Fernando Po.
-Most of Ghana's cash crops are exported to overseas countries in exchange for physical cash which is used for the country's development of roads, schools, water, sanitation and industries for employment.
+The green symbolises Ghana's forests and natural wealth which provide the nation with oil, food, and crops such as cocoa, timber, Shea Butter.
+Most of Ghana's crops are exported to overseas countries in exchange for physical cash which is used for the country's development of roads, schools, water, sanitation and industries for employment.

-The black star of the Ghanaian national flag is a symbol used to represent the emancipation of Africa and unity against colonialism.
-The black star was adopted from the flag of the Black Star Line, a shipping line incorporated by Marcus Garvey which operated from 1919 to 1922. and became also known as the Black Star of Africa.
-It is where the Ghana national football team derive their nickname, the "Black Stars".
+The black star of the Ghanaian national flag is a symbol for the emancipation of Africa and unity against colonialism.
+The black star was adopted from the flag of the Black Star Line, a shipping line incorporated by Marcus Garvey which operated from 1919 to 1922.
+It became also known as the Black Star of Africa.
+It is also where the Ghana national football team derived their nickname, the "Black Stars".